SRocken/Spotify-Podcast-Automation/README.md

 ## Quick Overview of the Repo's Files

-* web_app.home_routes.py is a primary Flask application that processes the users Spotify credentials, authorizes the application to access the user's account, and then runs the playlist management and email functions locallly
+* web_app.home_routes.py is the primary Flask application that processes the users Spotify credentials, authorizes the application to access the user's account, and then runs the playlist management and email functions locally

 * email_update.py is a primary application that automatically updates your Favorite Podcasts playlist and then calls the Sendgrid API to send you an email with a summary of activity